-The MPhil helps prepare graduates for a wide variety of careers including in the museum and heritage sectors, libraries and archives, publishing, public policy and administration, teaching, media.
-It also provides invaluable training in research for those planning to pursue a doctorate and/or career in research.
+The M.Phil. helps prepare graduates for a wide variety of careers including in the museum and heritage sectors, libraries and archives, publishing, public policy and administration, teaching, media.
+It also provides invaluable training in research for those planning to pursue a doctorate and/or career in research

-Click Here for further information on modules/subject.
+Click here for further information on modules/subject.

-Study Early Modern History (M.Phil.) at Trinity
+Study Early Modern History (M.Phil. / P.Grad.Dip.) at Trinity

 Number of Places15 Places

-31st May 2023
+31st May 2024

-Applicants should normally have at least an upper second class (2.1) honors Bachelor degree or equivalent (for example, GPA of 3.3) in history or a related discipline.
+Applicants should normally have at least an upper second class (2.1) Honors Bachelor degree or equivalent (for example, GPA of 3.3) in history or a related discipline.
 Since places on the course are limited, applicants may be interviewed or asked to submit a writing sample for assessment.